Hell

 The already-noted changed attitude to human rights was clearly one major factor that pushed towards a change of view.
 However, pulling the other way was considerable reluctance on the part of many in positions of power to abandon the account since it was seen as a means of controlling vice among the lower orders of society.
 It was a position advocated even by an atheist such as Thomas Hobbes (McClure 2011).
 An extreme instance of this type of approach is a special tract produced for children, The Sight of Hell (2018: 201–221), by the Irish Catholic priest, John Furniss (d.
 1865).
 Included in his depiction are children trapped in ovens and standing on red-hot floors.
 Although challenges also occurred during the Enlightenment (Almond 1994), it was the nineteenth-century debate which was to prove most decisive.
 Perhaps the most pertinent factor was changing attitudes towards punishment: that punishment should be proportionate to the real seriousness of the crime, rather than, as in previous centuries, almost entirely focussed on deterring the lower classes from threatening the social order.
 More radically, the question was raised about what was the primary purpose of punishment in any case.
 Could even proportional retribution serve any useful purpose, or should the issue be conceived rather entirely in terms of deterrent and reform?
 The economic dimension should also not be forgotten.
 In the earlier nineteenth century, under British law, many ended up in debtors’ prison precisely because no limits were set to their financial liability (all sources of their wealth were held to be equally liable).
 The introduction in 1855 of ‘limited’ liability (applicable only to what had been directly invested in the company concerned) produced further ramifications both in atonement theology and in this particular matter of hell (Hilton 1991).
 If human law accepted limits to human responsibility, on what basis could divine law be assumed to act differently?

 The event that sparked most controversy in nineteenth-century debates over such issues was the dismissal of F. D. Maurice from his chair of theology at King’s College, London in 1854, for challenging the doctrine in his Theological Essays of the previous year (Maurice 1958).
 Though criticizing severely the idea of eternal punishment, somewhat surprisingly (despite his move to Anglicanism) he refused to countenance any purgatorial role as an alternative means of easing access to heaven.
 W. E. Gladstone, the onetime prime minister, classicist, and Christian philosopher, observed that by the end of the nineteenth century the doctrine of hell had been ‘relegated […] to the far-off corners of the Christian mind […] there to sleep in deep shadow as a thing needless in our enlightened and progressive age’ (Gladstone 1896: 206).
 Some Christian scholars, such as the biblical and patristic scholar E. B. Pusey, continued to fight a rear-guard action.
 J. H. Newman, Pusey’s fellow theologian from the Oxford Movement, is perhaps more typical, despite his besetting preoccupation with the defence of orthodox belief.
-In various ways he sought the doctrine’s mitigation, suggesting among other elements the idea that ‘the sense of succession in time is not logically involved in the idea of eternity; there is nothing to show but that, in a multitude of cases, the only punishment will be […] the loss of heaven’ (Rowell 1974: 162).
+In various ways he sought the doctrine’s mitigation, suggesting among other elements the idea that ‘the sense of succession in time is not logically involved in the idea of eternity; there is nothing to show but that, in a multitude of cases, the only punishment will be […] the loss of heaven’ (Rowell 1974: 162; see also God and Philosophy of Time and Divine Eternity).

 3.1.4 The role of Satan